 Fundamental Course of Study Standards & Certification

-In the 2019-2020 and 2020-2021 school years, all Washington districts will be providing the 28 hour of training and coursework required for the "Fundamental Course of Study".
-All paras, regardless of tenure and possessing teacher certification, are required by the new law to complete the Fundamental Course of Study.
+Over the first two years as a paraeducator in the District new paraeducators will be provided 28 hours of training and coursework required for the "Fundamental Course of Study".
+This will be 14 hours of training each year during the first two years.
+All paraeducators, regardless of tenure and possessing teacher certification, are required by the new law to complete the Fundamental Course of Study.

 When you have completed the online modules, send a screen print of the certificate of completion to HR (firstname.lastname@example.org).
 Be sure you name shows in the screen print.Paraeducators: What We Do Matters (all modules must be completed)Hoonuit Courses: (Your login is first name last name (i.e. rosie burns) + the password you use to log into your MISD computer)